JohnCselcuk/kickstarter-analysis/README.md

 # Challenges and Difficulties Encountered
 Most challenges of Kickstarter sheet is a COUNTIFS statement.
 Filtering the data by plays, it would be automatically becoming a criteria for the chart.
-Which is this way I guaranteed that I will only receive the play campaigns.
+Which is this way I guaranteed that I will only receive the play campaigns results.

 # Results
 Outcomes Based on Launch Date Conclusions